pantheon-systems/documentation/source/content/guides/local-development/02-configuration.md

     ```

     - Check your [SSH key](/ssh-keys) setup if you run into permission problems.
-    - Check your network to see if you have a current version of Git if the clone starts but can't complete.
+    - Check your network to confirm that you have a current version of Git if the clone starts but can't complete.

 ## Transfer Your Database